 - The gate position should be designed to vent the air in the cavity;

-- The gate should not make the melt rush into the cavity, otherwise it will leave traces of jetting on the plastic parts, especially for the narrow gate;
+- The gate should not make the melt rush into the cavity.
+Otherwise, it will leave traces of jetting on the plastic parts, especially for the narrow gate;

-- The gate location setting should prevent welding lines on the plastic surface, especially in circular or cylindrical plastic parts, which should set a cold slug at the melt point where 2 fronts meet;
+- The gate location setting should prevent welding lines on the plastic surface, especially in circular or cylindrical plastic parts, which should set a cold slug at the melting point where 2 fronts meet;

 - The gate should be set in a position that does not affect the appearance of plastic parts, such as the bottom of the edge;